Acupuncture Therapy in Greenville, SC

 Why Dr. Hendry for Acupuncture Therapy

 Dr. William Hendry holds a Doctor of Acupuncture and Oriental Medicine (DAOM) from East West College of Natural Medicine — the highest doctoral credential available in this field.
-He is NCCAOM board-certified (Dipl.
+He is NCBAHM board-certified (Dipl.
 O.M., Cert. #114498) with over 25 years of clinical experience treating thousands of patients across a wide range of conditions.
 He served on staff at Prisma Health for 9 years with hospital privileges — a distinction extremely rare among acupuncturists — where he co-led a landmark 3-year Emergency Department study on needling techniques as alternatives to opioids for acute pain management.
 That study has 5 peer-reviewed publications and 52 citations.
 When you receive acupuncture at IHP, you receive treatment from a clinician whose work has shaped the evidence base for the profession.